zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 -------

 Choose in which situation the workflow is applied.
-Contexts can be combined to reduce workflows.
+Contexts can be combined to avoid duplicate workflows.

 Creation mask
-   Once selected your conditions and actions will affect all applicable creation masks.
+   If selected, your conditions and actions will affect all applicable creation masks.

 Edit mask
-   Once selected your conditions and actions will affect all applicable edit masks.
+   If selected, your conditions and actions will affect all applicable edit masks.

 Conditions
 ----------

-Zammad decides in between selected and saved conditions.
+Zammad differentiates between selected and saved conditions.
 These can be combined wherever needed.

-   .. tip:: **🤓 Combining conditions allows "OR"-selections**

-      However, note that each condition type counts as *and* selector and can't overrule the other condition type.

-      Every attribute can be used once per condition type.

-   .. warning:: **⚠ Restrict on role basis if needed ⚠**
+   .. warning:: **⚠️ Restrict workflows to specific roles if needed!**

-      By default, unless configured in conditions, workflow rules are evaluated for **all roles**.
-This also affects your customers! 🙀
+      By default and unless configured in conditions, workflow rules are executed for **all roles**.
+This also affects your customers!

 Selected Conditions
-   These conditions only match if they're active in selection.
+   These conditions only match if a complying selection is made (e.g. choosing another group in the ticket without saving).
-   This applies for drafts (active selection) and currently saved values.
+   This applies also for the the creation of items and temporarily saved values.

 Saved Conditions
-   These conditions only apply if they're saved within the database regardless of the current value or selection of the field.
+   These conditions only match if the selected values are stored in the database.
+It ignores the current value or selection of the field, as long as the changes are not saved (e.g. performing field operations for an existing ticket, which is viewed/opened by an agent).

       .. note::

          Keep in mind that the value has to be available in the situation where you need it.
 Otherwise the condition won't match.

+         Example: you can't perform any actions with *saved condition* on a ticket in creation, because there are no saved values at that time.

 Action
 ------

 Which actions should we run on the relevant fields?
-The possible actions depend on the object type, however, usually you can at least change the visibility and whether the field is mandatory.
+The possible actions depend on the object type.
+However, usually you can at least change the visibility and whether the field is mandatory.

-   .. note:: **🚧 Actions are not available for relations**
+   .. note:: **🚧 Actions are not available for related context**

-      Let's say you're working in ticket context.
+      Let's assume you are working in the ticket context.
-      While you can have customer conditions, you can't adjust objects with actions in that scope.
+      While you can have customer *conditions*, you *can't adjust* objects with actions in that scope.

       That's because this wouldn't have any impact on the ticket dialogue.
-      All ticket attributes (state, owner, ...) are available.
+      Of course all ticket attributes (state, owner, ...) are available.

    .. warning::